elap733/NBA-Injuries-Analysis/README.md

 *Fig.4: Count of **injury events (transactions)** each season.
 [Note: Excludes "non-injury" events including missed games due to personal reasons, rest, sickness; Excludes injuries affecting players averaging less than 10 minutes per game].*

-Figure: 4, a count of injury events each season, gives the impression that the NBA's injury posture is better today (2017-2018) than it was in the recent past (2010-2013).
-Missed games (Figure 5) however tell a very different story, as 2017 and 2018 standout as having the highest missed games total in the past 9 seasons.
+Figure: 4, a count of injury events each season, gives the impression that the NBA's injury posture is better today (the 2017 and 2018 seasons) than it was in the recent past (2010-2013).
+Figure 5, a count of missed games each season due to injury, however presents a very different story, as the 2017 and 2018 seasons appear to have the highest missed games totals in the past 9 seasons.

 ![Ouch](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/bar_missed_games_all_injuries.png)
 *Fig.5: Count of **missed games** each season.
 [Note: Excludes "non-injury" events including missed games due to personal reasons, rest, sickness; Excludes injuries affecting players averaging less than 10 minutes per game].*